-We’re coming up on the end of the stable of shop vacuums we’ve had the opportunity to look at from our Best Wet/Dry Vac Buying Guide, and we saved the HEPA filtering model for almost last.
+After checking out our best shop vac reviews, we wanted to cover this HEPA filtering model for good measure.
 The Vacmaster 8-Gallon HEPA Wet/Dry Vac moves toward the more industrial side of things with its HEPA filtering and metal parts.
-This industrial Vacmaster model flirts with becoming an all-out dust extractor, but it does it at a $114.54 price.
+This industrial Vacmaster model flirts with becoming an all-out dust extractor, but it does it at a decent price.

 8-Gallon Canister: The canister size on the Vacmaster 8-Gallon HEPA Wet/Dry Vac may seem a little underwhelming, especially considering the largest model in this price group sports a 16-gallon canister.
 But this is not a standard shop vac that you’re likely rolling around for everyday sawdust cleanup.
 When you’re collecting fine particles down to the 0.3-micron range, 8 gallons should be more than enough.